 Ks (any kind): Go for it.
 Love em'.
 Like I said, I can keep up with K proper flows.
 Make sure your alt and link are clearly explained.
 While I like kritiks, I prefer for them to be educational rather than strategically ambiguous.
-I am also not an expert on all of the literature which means concepts need to be explained clearly.
-On kritiks that center around identity, I will enforce my role as an educator to ensure that debate is a safe and inclusive environment.
-I have not encountered significant issues in this domain so far in my experience as a judge, but I will not tolerate discriminatory speech.
+Although I'm comfortable with my literature base, I will not do the conceptual work for you.
+You must adequately explain the content of your kritik.

 T - Let me preface this by saying I have never voted on T. That being said, there are a few things you need to do to win a T debate in front of me.
 1) Clear and present standards AND voters 2) In round abuse (which could be strategically planned) or a compelling reason for me to vote on potential abuse 3) Commitment in the 2NR, the argument is theoretically that you can't engage with a non-topical aff, if you spend half the 2NR with offense on the aff that makes your argument less compelling.
 IMO Topicality is a tool to keep affirmatives in check, I am much more Truth>Tech on the T flow.

 Most of my squirreling on panels is usually because my understanding of theory.
 I didn't really get it as a debater, so most of my knowledge comes from my experience as a judge/coach/just thinking about it.
-I think my biggest problem with theory is that it is rooted in quick one-liners that don't have a ton of substance.
+I think my biggest problem with theory is that it is often presented as a series of quick one-liners that don't have a ton of substance.
 Seeing that I've never been great at flowing my preference is depth over breadth on theory.